Subjects > Consumer opinion surveys

 National consumer confidence indicators

-Confidence indicators compiled according to national definitions are available for all OECD countries apart from Chile, Israel, Iceland, and Norway and for all the non-member economies apart from India.
+Confidence indicators compiled according to national definitions are available for all OECD countries apart from Chile, Iceland, and Norway and for all the non-member economies except India.
 For information on variables included and calculations of national confidence indicators please refer to country information in the metadata.

 EU harmonised consumer confidence indicators